Mauricemaximnobby4k/kurasagi/README.md

 `kurasagi` is full POC of PatchGuard bypass for Windows 24H2, Build 26100.4351.

-For more information, please refer to the `product` branch, which contains the
+For more information, please refer to the `product` branch, which contains the PDF paper detailing the bypass.

 ## Disclaimers